dwmkerr/lifeline/README.md

 - [ ] feat: filters button on navbar, side drawer without overlay / close panel icon

 - [ ] bug: hard bug - category selection in the filters should be preserved when adding/deleting/changing events, first try caused them all to blank out, next try didn't pick up new ones, etc

+- [ ] feat: consider moving search and filters into a filters context so it can be set from anywhere, e.g. on a dropdown from the life events letting you filter to similar events

+- [ ] minor bug: prevent focus for emoji picker?

+### Epic - Manage Categories

+- [ ] feat: suggest categories in drop down list for new events
+- [ ] feat: for category select in add/edit, consider the categories in autocomplete with an 'add' button to add a new category

 ### Epic Import Preview